OyangCS/CS225RyuukinSaxifrage/cs225_project/README.md

 make test
 ./test

 NOTE: Paths to the data files (such as the ones used in main and test cases) might need to be updated based on the user.
-Most efficient way to replace paths/filenames in a file is probably find and replace all.
+If paths do not work, most efficient way to replace paths/filenames in a file is probably find and replace all.

 1.)
 Right click a data file under data folder, copy path.
+The entire dataset files are named airports and routes.
 2.)
 CTRL + F for Windows and CTRL + Command Key + F for Mac (Opens find) 3.)
-Type in airport- for airport files and routes- for route files 4.)
-CTRL + H for Windows and CTRL + Command Key + H for Mac (Opens replace) 5.)
-Paste in copied path for replace input box
+CTRL + H for Windows and CTRL + Command Key + H for Mac (Opens replace) 4.)
-6.)
 There should be replace all next to the replace input box

 Organization:
 build -> contains all output files